Near Brownsville in Edmonson County, Kentucky — The American South (East South Central)

 Erected by National Park Service, U.S. Department of the Interior.

 Location.
 37° 11.067′ N, 86° 5.928′ W. Marker is near Brownsville, Kentucky, in Edmonson County.
-Touch for map.
 Marker is within Mammoth Cave National park, along the Mammoth Cave Railroad Trail.
 This 9-mile bicycle and hiking recreational trail follows the old Mammoth Cave Railroad bed.
+Touch for map.
 Marker is in this post office area: Mammoth Cave KY 42259, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Engine No. 4 (a few steps from this marker); World Treasure Saved (approx. 0.2 miles away); Old Guide's Cemetery (approx. 0.2 miles away); Stephen Tyng Mather (approx. ¼ mile away); The Trestle and the Highway (approx. 1.4 miles away); The Forest Returns (approx. 2.6 miles away); Hearth and Home (approx. 3½ miles away); Union City: Cave Crossroads (approx. 3.6 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Engine No. 4 (a few steps from this marker); World Treasure Saved (approx. 0.2 miles away); Old Guide's Cemetery (approx. 0.2 miles away); Mammoth Cave National Park (approx. ¼ mile away); Stephen Tyng Mather (approx. ¼ mile away); The Trestle and the Highway (approx. 1.4 miles away); Mammoth Cave Railroad Bike & Hike Trail (approx. 2.3 miles away); The Forest Returns (approx. 2.6 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 The Mammoth Cave Railroad (1886-1931)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 28, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 347 times since then and 40 times this year.
+This page was last revised on August 18, 2020.
+It was originally submitted on November 28, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 419 times since then and 38 times this year.
 Last updated on December 1, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
-Photo 1. submitted on November 28, 2014, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+Photos: 1. submitted on November 28, 2014, by Cosmos Mariner of Cape Canaveral, Florida.
+2, 3, 4. submitted on August 18, 2020, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.